ga4gh/data-repository-service-schemas/README.md

 What is this?
 ------------

-Currently, this is the home of the Data Object API proposal.
-This is just the initial checkin based on the WES repo so we have a build process ready to go.
-We need to work on the schema next.
+Currently, this is the home of the Data Object Service (DOS) API proposal.
+This repo has a CWL-based build process ready to go and a place for us to collectively work on [USECASES.md]

 Key features of the current API proposal: